infobip/infobip-rtc-ios/README.md

 to the newer release before the end of service date.
 To migrate from RTC SDK 1.x to 2.x, consult our [migration guides](https://github.com/infobip/infobip-rtc-ios/wiki/Migration-overview).

-The deprecated [SDK 1.x Github repository](https://github.com/infobip/infobip-rtc-ios-1.x-deprecated) can still be consulted until the end of service date.
+The deprecated [SDK 1.x GitHub repository](https://github.com/infobip/infobip-rtc-ios-1.x-deprecated) can still be consulted until the end of service date.

 ### Introduction